2025 Solar Incentives Guide for Cortland, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if the solar system on your home produces more than a specified (usually small) amount of electricity.
-These types of incentives are generally handled by the state government.
-You can sell SRECs to your utility company or other buyers, and the money you receive in return is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives might be available to you if your solar system produces over a specified (usually small) amount of electricity.
+Performance-based incentives are generally handled by the state government.
+You can sell SRECs to your utility company or other buyers, and the money you receive in return is generally considered part of your taxable income.

-• Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you have a net metering agreement with your Cortland utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this credit is dollar-for-dollar, while in other places you might be refunded a percentage of the value.
+- Net Metering: Net metering factors in once your solar panels are up and running.
+If you've signed a net metering agreement with your Cortland utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this credit is dollar-for-dollar, while in other areas you may make back a percentage of the value.

 Best Solar Financing